martin-ger/esp_wifi_repeater/README.md

 <img src="https://raw.githubusercontent.com/martin-ger/esp_wifi_repeater/master/WebConfig.jpg">

-First enter the appropriate values for the uplink WiFi network, the "STA Settings", and click "Connect".
+First enter the appropriate values for the uplink WiFi network, the "STA Settings".
 Use password "none" for open networks.
+Check the "Automesh" box if and only if you really want to use the automesh mode.
+Click "Connect".
 The ESP reboots and will connect to your WiFi router.
 The status LED should be blinking after some seconds.

+If you have selected automesh, you are done with config.
+Configuring the "Soft AP Settings" is not required as in automesh mode these settings are identical to the "STA Settings".
+The same ssid will be offered by all connected ESP repeaters.

-Now you can reload the page and change the "Soft AP Settings".
+If you are not using automesh, you can now reload the page and change the "Soft AP Settings".
 Click "Set" and again the ESP reboots.
 Now it is ready for forwarding traffic over the newly configured Soft AP.
 Be aware that these changes also affect the config interface, i.e. to do further configuration, connect to the ESP through one of the newly configured WiFi networks.
 For access through the Soft AP remember the address of the Soft APs network if you have changed that (the ESP has always the address x.x.x.1 in this network).

 If you like, you can mark the "lock" checkbox and click "Lock".
 Now the config cannot be changed anymore without first unlocking it with the uplink WiFi network's password (define one even if the network is open).